Nexmo/deved-platform/content/blog/en/receive-sms-messages-java-dr.md

 ![Ngrok output](https://www.nexmo.com/wp-content/uploads/2017/05/ngrok-output.png "Ngrok output")

 Leave Ngrok running in a terminal window (it'll happily run until you shut it down), and we want to keep the URL and tunnel running for a while.
-What we'd like to do now is to configure Nexmo to point to our Ngrok URL, but it won't do so unless the URL is returning 200 messages.
+What we'd like to do now is to configure Vonage to point to our Ngrok URL, but it won't do so unless the URL is returning 200 messages.
 So we need to write a small stub servlet first.

 ## A Servlet To Receive The SMS Message